NuGet/docs.microsoft.com-nuget/docs/api/overview.md

-X-NuGet-ApiKey           | Required for push and delete, see [`PackagePublish` resource](package-publish-resource.md) X-NuGet-Client-Version   | **Deprecated** and replaced by `X-NuGet-Protocol-Version` X-NuGet-Protocol-Version | Required in certain cases only on nuget.org, see [nuget.org protocols](NuGet-Protocols.md)
+X-NuGet-ApiKey           | Required for push and delete, see [`PackagePublish` resource](package-publish-resource.md) X-NuGet-Client-Version   | **Deprecated** and replaced by `X-NuGet-Protocol-Version` X-NuGet-Protocol-Version | Required in certain cases only on nuget.org, see [nuget.org protocols](NuGet-Protocols.md) X-NuGet-Session-Id       | Identifies HTTP requests that are part of the same NuGet client session.
+For `PackageReference` restore operations there is a single session id, for other scenarios such as auto complete, and `packages.config` restore there may be several different session id's due to how the code is factored.

 ## Authentication